 Students will also need time to learn key skills such as research, critical thinking, problem solving and even team work.
 These are all skills that may require explicit instruction, then mastery can come with practice and time.

 Learning How To Do Inquiry Based Learning Is Key

 Learning how to do problem or inquiry based learning is an important part of the process.
 Teachers should not expect children to intuitively know how to be self-motived learners who can embrace the freedom of these approaches.
 At least not at the beginning.
 As the teacher we still need to be there to support and help students.
 Sometimes just becoming comfortable with new processes or learning technique is the most important lesson of the day.
 Self confidence in one’s ability to learn is the key to empowering a student to become a lifelong learner.
 Don’t underestimate the importance of spending time teaching children how to learn, how to take ownership of their learning, and also how to work as a team.

 Note: Working as a team is different from working in a group.
 Working as a team encourages each member to bring their best strengths and skills to the table, then share those strengths.
 Working this way together, the whole team becomes stronger and more efficient.
-The ability to work in a team is important, and a skill that needs to be learned.
-STEAM activities and inquiry based learning can be a great tool for learning effective teamwork skills.
+The ability to work in a team is important, and a skill that needs to be learned by all students.
+It is also something important for moving into the workforce.
+STEAM activities and inquiry based learning can be a great tool for learning effective teamwork skills and individual skill mastery.